heroku/heroku-kong/README.md

 ### Connect local to Heroku app

-To use Admin console on a freshly-deployed app, clone and connect this repo (or your own fork) to the Heroku app:
+To make changes to the Kong app's source, clone and connect this repo (or your own fork) to the Heroku app:

 ```bash
 git clone https://github.com/heroku/heroku-kong.git